 Hotel Kerobokan caused huge controversy on its release and quickly became an international bestseller.

 Snowing in Bali

-Kathryn followed these first two books with Snowing in Bali breaking the story of how drugs are trafficked to the island in surfboards, windsurf booms and other sports equipment.
+Kathryn followed Hotel Kerobokan with Snowing in Bali, breaking the story of drugs trafficked to the holiday island in surfboards, windsurf booms and other sports equipment.
 Through her connections from the first two books, Kathryn gained unprecedented access to the world of Bali’s biggest drug bosses.
-Many of the drug dealers had read Hotel K and liked it, and most importantly, it proved Kathryn wasn’t an undercover cop.
-The bosses agreed to be interviewed, some western, some local – opening up over months of recorded interviews with graphic details of orgies in luxury villas, the secrets of trafficking drugs and busts in Sweden, Brazil, Bali and Amsterdam.
-Two of the cocaine traffickers she interviewed, Marco Archer Moreira and Rodrigo Gularte, were executed by firing squad in 2015.
+Many of the dealers had read Hotel Kerobokan and liked it, and most importantly, it proved Kathryn wasn’t an undercover cop.
+The bosses agreed to be interviewed, some western, some local – opening up over more than two years of recorded interviews with graphic details of orgies in luxury villas, the secrets of trafficking drugs and busts in Sweden, Brazil, Bali and Amsterdam.
+Two of the cocaine traffickers she interviewed, Marco Archer Moreira and Rodrigo Gularte, were executed by firing squad.